-Self-sustaining for many years, Boone County Animal Services has a building that is completely innadequate by today's standards for companion animal care.
+Self-sustaining for years, the only money they have received for their budget comes from dog registrations, fines, fees and donations, not from taxes, Boone County Animal Services has a building that is completely innadequate by today's standards for companion animal care.

 Would you want your pet housed in these conditions if they stray?
 Say a car in your neighborhood backfires or fireworks scare your pet you thought would never leave your yard, a four legged member of your family you love and have spent hundreds, thousands of dollars on, and now in fear they run.
 Would you want them to go to a place where in just a few hours they could pick up worms or contract a disease?